 An eRouter that supports both private and public SSIDs must manage the private and public traffic separately.
 The following narrative describes how the private and public traffic traverses the physical and logical interfaces supported by the eRouter.
-There are four scenarios that will be described here: Private network outbound from the LAN, Private network inbound from the WAN, Public traffic outbound from a user on a public SSID, Public traffic flows is described below.
+There are four scenarios that will be described here: Private network outbound from the LAN, Private network inbound from the WAN, Public traffic outbound from a user on a public SSID, Public traffic inbound to a user on a public SSID.
+Each of these traffic flows is described below.